Gabriel Arias Preview, Player Props: Guardians vs. Tigers

 Gabriel Arias At The Plate

-- Arias has seven doubles, seven home runs and 24 walks while hitting .199.
+- Arias is batting .199 with seven doubles, seven home runs and 24 walks.

-- Looking at the 70 games he has played this year, he's hit a home run in seven of them (10.0%), and in 3.2% of his trips to the plate.
+- In 10.0% of his games this season, he has homered, and 3.2% of his trips to the plate.

-- In 11.4% of his games this season, Arias has had at least one RBI.
-He's picked up more than one in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.